htejera/AutoItMonkey/README.md

 ## Miscellaneous
 This project use the excellent [ISN AutoIt Studio] IDE by Christian Faderl.

+## Contribution Guidelines

+Please submit issues to *ohtejera/AutoItMonkey* and pull requests to *-dev branches.

 ## License

 Copyright © 2014 Henry Tejera <henrytejera@gmail.com>